XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Conclusion and Future Work

 The paper proposed XTSFormer, a neural TPP model with feature-based cycle-aware time positional encoding and cross-scale temporal attention.
 Time scales are derived from a bottom-up clustering, prioritizing shorter interval events at smaller scales and the cross-scale attention mechanism assigns the key set as nodes at the same scale levels.
-The model's effectiveness is validated through experiments on 4 real-world datasets.
-Future works will focus on robustness and reliability, particularly in outliers and noisy data scenarios.
+Extensive experiments on two real-world EHRs validated the model's effectiveness.
+In future works, we will continue to focus on model interpretability and its generalization to consecutive event prediction.